-There are certain defences to this offence and one of this is that the notices were not received withing 14 days.
+There are certain defences to this offence and one of this is that the notices were not received within 14 days.
 Another is that you have used ‘reasonable diligence’ in ascertaining the driver.
+However, it is always best to return the notice within the stipulated time period rather than argue the legality of the notices.
 If you believe that you have a genuine defence to this charge, please contact our motoring offences solicitors to discuss how we can help you – our phone number is 0208 577 5491.

 This code must stay on a driving record for 4 years from the date of the offence.

 MS90 Failure to give information as to identity of driver etc 6